liubaoryol/Coned-backtracking-distance-between-graphs/README.md

 * __Run on your local machine__
    * Clone this repository on your local machine.
-   * Open a terminal with the path where you clone this repository.
+   * Open a terminal with the path where you cloned this repository.
-   * Create a virtual environment,(see this [link](https://gist.github.com/mevangelista-alvarado/8ee2fd663e7446e543fc04eacce0f303))

-   * Install the requirements:
+   * Import the neuro_umap.py
-      ```
-      (venv_name) C:Users/dekstop/graph_distance$ pip install
-      ```
-   * Instantiate the directory where your graph data is into the variable `files` (or any other preferred name)
-   * Run command `graph_distance(files,distance_type)`
+   * First calculate the nonbacktracking eigenvalues of the graphs using `eigs=nbeigs_calculate(graphs,'2D')` function
+   * Select the distance you want to use and run.
+Example `distance_gr_wass(eigs),

 ## References
-Some of the functions in this module have been used to obtain the results in these articles:
+Motivated on the following articles:

  * Torres, L., Suárez-Serrato, P. & Eliassi-Rad, T.  <br/>
  [Non-backtracking Cycles: Length Spectrum